Efficient Algorithms for Outlier-Robust Regression: Introduction

 An influential recent line of work has focused on developing {\em robust} learning algorithms-- algorithms that succeed on a data set that has been contaminated with adversarially corrupted outliers.
 It has led to important achievements such as efficient algorithms for robust clustering and estimation of moments \citep{DBLP:journals/corr/LaiRV16,DBLP:journals/corr/DiakonikolasKKL16,DBLP:conf/stoc/CharikarSV17,DBLP:journals/corr/abs-1711-11581,DBLP:journals/corr/abs-1711-07465} in unsupervised learning and efficient learning of halfspaces \citep{DBLP:journals/jmlr/KlivansLS09,DBLP:journals/corr/DiakonikolasKS17} with respect to malicious or ``nasty noise'' in classification.
 In this paper, we continue this line of work and give the first efficient algorithms for performing outlier-robust least-squares {\em regression}.
 That is, given a training set drawn from distribution ${\cal D}$ and arbitrarily corrupting an $\eta$ fraction of its points (by changing both labels and/or locations), our goal is to efficiently find a linear function (or polynomial in the case of polynomial regression) whose least squares loss is competitive with the best fitting linear function for ${\cal D}$.

 We give simple examples showing that unlike classical regression, achieving any non-trivial guarantee for robust regression is information-theoretically impossible without making assumptions on the distribution $\cD$.
 In this paper, we study the case where the marginal of $\cD$ on examples in the well-studied class of \emph{hypercontractive} distributions.
 Many natural distributions such as Gaussians, strongly log-concave distributions, and product distributions on the hypercube with bounded marginals fall into this category.
-To complement our algorithmic results, we also show that for the class of hypercontractive distributions, the bounds on the loss of the linear function output by our algorithm is optimal in its dependence on the fraction of corruptions $\eta$ up to multiplicative constants.